jordanmcodes/LCS-Report-podcast-website/README.md

 Here is how each page will playout:

 **Home**:
-h1 - LCS Report Podcast
+- h1: LCS Report Podcast
-p - introduction text
+- p: introduction text
-featured video block
+- video:featured video block

 **Podcast**
-h1 - Our Latest Episodes!
+- h1: Our Latest Episodes!
-p - introduction text
+- p : introduction text
-three image blocks that are hyperlinked to external pages.
+- img:three image blocks that are hyperlinked to external pages.

 Having the navigation bar in the same position helps the design remain consistent, making the website accessible for its users as the position of the navigation bar and its buttons will be in the same place.